ML4SE2022/Group4/README.md

 `prepare_data.sh`.
 2. Concatenate the vectors created in the previous step to the original sequence, resulting in the data that is used for training, by running `preprocess_data.sh`.
-3. Finally, run `finetune.sh` to start training the model.
+3. Finally, run `finetuneT5[unique].sh` to start training the model.
 This step uses the instructions as described by codeXGLUE.

 ## Results